jrtechs/NodeJSBlog/blogContent/posts/data-science/cuda-vs-cpu-performance.md

 As we see in this trial, as we perform more consecutive operations on the matrix without changing devices, we see significant performance benefits for using CUDA.

 As we see, whether GPU vs. CPU computing is going to be faster isn't always a clear cut answer.
-The CPU is very good at performing tasks fast, but it is not excellent at performing a large number of parallel computations, which is where GPU computing excels.
+The CPU is very good at performing tasks fast, but it is not excellent at performing data-parallel computations, which is where GPU computing excels.
 IO is another driving factor in whether doing GPU vs. CPU computing will be faster.
 If the program has a lot of IO bottlenecks, then CPU computing may be faster.
 When designing an application that leverages GPU processing, it is essential to limit the number of times needed to transfer data to the main memory.